hanjustin/Backend-Concepts-Study-Notes/Artificial Intelligence/README.md

 * **Convergence:** A state reached when additional training won't improve the model as loss values change very little or not at all.

-## Approaches
-### Unsupervised Learning

-* **Clustering:** Group similar data points together.
-* **Anomaly Detection:** Find unusual data points.
-* **Dimensionality Reduction:** Compress data using fewer numbers.

-Using unlabeled raw data to create models.
-Patterns (similarities, differences) or relationships are infered without any explicit guidance or instruction.

-#### Use case
-Useful for identifying previously undetected patterns in data and can help identify features useful for categorizing data While the algorithm itself does not understand these patterns based on any previous information you provided, you can then go through the data groupings and attempt to classify them based on your understanding of the dataset.

-### Supervised Learning

-* **Regression:** Predicting a number.
-Infinitely many possible outputs.
-* **Classification:** Predict categories.
-Small number of outputs.

-Using labeled data to create models.
-The label is the "answer," or the value we want the model to predict.
-After seeing lots of data with the correct answers, models create patterns to make predictions.
-* `cat` or `dog` labeled to images.
-Identify new photos with the correct animal.
-* The sale price added to used cars.
-Assign accurate prices to other used cars.

-####

-### Semi-supervised Learning

-### Reinforcement Learning
-The model receives rewards or penalties based on actions.
-The algorithm modifies its strategy in order to achieve the highest reward.

 ## MLOps